othnielObasi/othnielObasi/README.md

 🌍 Based in London, UK | ✉️ [othnielobasi@gmail.com](mailto:othnielobasi@gmail.com) | 🔗 [LinkedIn](https://www.linkedin.com/in/othnielobasi/)

 ## About Me
 👋Hi there!
-I'm Neil, and I’ve been diving into AI and Data Science, working on some pretty cool AI/ML products across fintech, utilities, and consulting.
+I'm Othniel, and I’ve been diving into AI and Data Science, working on some pretty cool AI/ML products across fintech, utilities, and consulting.
 My focus is all about building solutions that really make a difference and can scale with ease.

 ## GitHub Stats